 Slatted crates or bins should be used so that moderate air circulation can remove the heat of respiration generated by the cauliflower, but the curds become flabby unless humidity is high.
-Controlled atmosphere (CA) storage is not recommended because less than $2\% O_2$ and greater than $5\% CO_2$ both induce off-odors and off-flavors that are detectable only in the cooked product and less extreme atmospheres show little or no benefit.
+Controlled atmosphere (CA) storage is not recommended because less than 2% O2 and greater than 5% CO2 both induce off-odors and off-flavors that are detectable only in the cooked product (the cooked curds become grayish, extremely soft, and emit strong off-odor).
+Less extreme atmospheres show little or no benefit.